 Hi friends!
 This will come as no surprise to those who know me…I have a HUGE sweet tooth!
 About five years ago I tried giving up sweets and sugar for lent, I made it one day.
-Yes, you read that right.
-1 day!
+Yes, you read that right, ONE DAY!
 I had absolutely no will power.

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 This recipe uses only four ingredients, one of which is water so I don’t even think that counts!

 Begin by soaking the cashews in water for 5 to 6 hours.
 This makes them easier to digest and will also help turn them into “cream”.

 Another option is to boil water in a small pot, add the cashews and cover with a lid.
 Turn off the heat and let the cashews soak for 2 hours.
 Either way is fine, just make sure you soak them!

 Rinse the cashews with fresh water and place in a blender along with honey and vanilla extract.

 Blend on high speed, slowly adding in water until the cream is at your desired consistency.
 I prefer the cashew cream on the thicker side so I tend to add in just two to four tablespoons of water.